 We are in a deep relationship and we have to keep it secret.

 “OK, we are starting with the swarm.
 Here are four footballs, that means four mixed groups, that is four swarms.
 We're going to run around and around the pitches, passing the balls to other people, to other swarms.
-Just keep running around pass the ball without stopping to the next person you see.”
+Just keep running around passing the ball without stopping to the next person you see.”

 “So, warm-up and ball-passing exercise starting now.
 Don't bump into anybody, that includes you too, Chelly.”